×

 What do expats find most challenging?

 "Expats in Sendai often find the language barrier to be the most challenging aspect of the local culture, as not everyone speaks English and the local dialect can be difficult to understand.
 The high level of formality and strict adherence to social etiquette in Japanese culture can also be challenging for expats, as it can be difficult to navigate without a deep understanding of the culture.
 Additionally, the concept of "reading the air" or understanding unspoken social cues, which is highly valued in Japanese society, can be difficult for foreigners to grasp.
 The work culture in Japan, which often involves long hours and a strong emphasis on loyalty to the company, can also be a challenge for expats.
-Lastly, the lack of diversity and the homogeneous nature of Japanese society can make it difficult for expats to integrate and feel accepted," commented one expat who made the move to Sendai.
+Lastly, the lack of diversity and the homogeneous nature of Japanese society can make it difficult for expats to integrate and feel accepted," wrote one member in Sendai.

 Is there a lot of crime in Sendai?